kingschat/KingsLogin-ios/README.md

  * CocoaPods
  - Navigate to your project folder in terminal
  - Make sure you have the CocoaPods installed
- - Add `pod 'KCLoginSdk'` to your Podfile
+ - Add `pod 'KCLoginSDK'` to your Podfile
  - Run the following command in your project root directory from a terminal window `$ pod install`